ronniross/asi-ecosystem/ecosystem_integration.md

 A system to seamlessly combine all the separate parts of the project into one cohesive local workspace.

+This logic creates a merged `.txt` file which contains all repositories of the ecosystem, kind of the genome of all projects at a determined date.
+If you want integration in the sense of pipelines using the concepts and the repositories as datasets, then this can be found at https://github.com/ronniross/symbiotic-chrysalis.

 ## Repository Structure

 ```